Chathuranga-Niroshana/Light-on-off/README.md

-This wos created watching a Youtube Video for my learning of CSS link : https://youtu.be/RlC1bawrcbk?si=VuuVHdlRGJa7kiNv
+This was created watching a Youtube Video for my learning of CSS link : https://youtu.be/RlC1bawrcbk?si=VuuVHdlRGJa7kiNv